 Also, the Freedom Unlimited card has a 0% introductory APR promotion on purchases and balance transfers, plus purchase protection, extended warranty, zero liability, fraud protection, secondary rental car coverage, and much more.

-And much like the Freedom Flex card, you can convert your cash-back to Ultimate Rewards points if you hold any Ultimate Rewards credit card, such as the Chase Sapphire Preferred card, Chase Sapphire Reserve® Card, or Ink Business Preferred® Credit Card.
+And much like the Freedom Flex card, you can convert your cash-back to Ultimate Rewards points if you hold any Ultimate Rewards credit card, such as the Chase Sapphire Preferred card, Chase Sapphire Reserve®, or Ink Business Preferred® Credit Card.

 Our very last personal credit card choice for shopping at Walmart is the Amex EveryDay Preferred card.
 This card is an excellent option for shopping at Walmart, assuming you can use it frequently.